 - State the basic facts – the dates of employment, the general hours worked, the ages and number of your children, her scope of responsibilities, whether she lived in or out.
 This serves to confirm the nanny’s resume data.
-Compensation history is not part of a nanny’s letter of recommendation.
+Compensation history is not part of a nanny’s reference letter.

 - Next, choose three or four of your nanny’s positive traits that meant the most to you as a parent.
 Describe your nanny’s positive traits in typical sales “Feature” and “Benefit” terms.
 For example, your nanny was always punctual (the feature) so you were never late for important appointments, etc. due to tardiness (the benefit).
 Your nanny might have a take charge attitude (the feature) that allowed you to go about your business day without numerous interruptions and questions from the nanny (the benefit).
 Your nanny might have a very positive attitude and sunny disposition (the feature) that allowed her to deal with repetitive or difficult situations without ever being cross or discouraged (the benefit).
 It is helpful if you could provide a specific example of some, if not all, of the positive traits.
 For example:

 “Mary is unfailingly cheerful and has a positive outlook on life.
 Our child is developmentally challenged, and day after day Mary enveloped him in encouragement, acceptance and love.
 Our child continues to achieve beyond our expectations, and, like Mary, never becomes discouraged.
 Mary’s sunny disposition and positive attitude are a blessing to any child.”

 - It is helpful to describe why the employment ended and your regret in losing your valued nanny.